sframe-wg/sframe/draft-ietf-sframe-enc.md

 Forward and Post-Compromise Security requires that the e2ee keys are updated anytime a participant joins/leave the call.

-The key exchange happens async and on a different path than the SFU signaling and media.
+The key exchange happens asynchronously and on a different path than the SFU signaling and media.
 So it may happen that when a new participant joins the call and the SFU side requests a key frame, the sender generates the e2ee encrypted frame with a key not known by the receiver, so it will be discarded.
 When the sender updates his sending key with the new key, it will send it in a non-key frame, so the receiver will be able to decrypt it, but not decode it.

-Receiver will re-request an key frame then, but due to sender and sfu policies, that new key frame could take some time to be generated.
+Receiver will re-request an key frame then, but due to sender and SFU policies, that new key frame could take some time to be generated.

 If the sender sends a key frame when the new e2ee key is in use, the time